Brumawen/calendar/README.md

 # calendar

-Calendar is a microserice that can be used to retrieve upcoming events for one or more calendars.
+Calendar is a microservice that can be used to retrieve upcoming events for one or more calendars.

 ## Installation